colevandersWands/javascript-1-homework/week-2/jsinfo-objects.md

 // does it work?
 user.name = "Pete";
 ```
-### Yes, Its possible because the "user" ist constan no their properties.
+### Yes, Its possible because the "user" is constant no their properties.

 ## Sum object properties